Jahia/content-integrity/README.md

 ### pom.xml

-You need to declare a dependency to the core module
+You need to declare a Maven dependency to the core module.

     <dependencies>
         <dependency>